AnyiT02/AI-Journal/README.md

 AI usage has helped me map out my new schedule to finish out the semester and the year strong.
 10/28 - Anyi Tasong.

 AI usage helped me draft my research paper.
 11/4 - Anyi Tasong.

+I used AI to help me with my second research paper, my reflection paper, and resource paper.
+11/11 - Anyi Tasong.